I have learned that, for better and for worse, not every patch of my life should be shared online.

 My body may be slow to respond to these efforts, but my mind and soul are in a much better place.
 Occasionally I find myself wishing I'd gotten on this better path years and years sooner - but I was doing the best I could with what I knew and what I had.
 I was ready to make real changes this year, and I'm making them.

 Which brings me full circle.
 You know how they say you should start saving for college as soon as your babies are born?
 (Another boat I missed but, again, we'll figure it out.)
 Well, the other thing you should do before, during and after your babies are born is take care of yourself.
+It's damn hard to walk up and down hilly university campuses when you're not in good shape!

 All the best to you & yours~